-As a young mother who sometimes felt stuck in the house, Illinois legate Melissa Villalobos often would take her prayers and daily concerns to the late Cardinal John Henry Newman.
+As a young mother, Illinois legate Melissa Villalobos often would take her prayers and daily concerns to the late Cardinal John Henry Newman.
 So, when she woke up bleeding one morning in 2013 during her seventh pregnancy while her husband, David, was on a plane to Atlanta, she instinctively cried out: “please Cardinal Newman, make the bleeding stop.”
 What happened next has been certified as the second miracle required for the canonization of Newman, who will be declared a saint October 13.

 INTENSE SCENT OF ROSES